You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 It is important to review your mortgage protection policy regularly and ensure that you take out additional cover, if necessary, to cover extensions of the mortgage term or any penalties incurred.
 You must keep the premiums up to date.
 If you go into arrears, the policy may lapse.

-The National Consumer Agency publishes detailed information on mortgage protection insurance.
+The Competition and Consumer Protection Commission publishes detailed information on mortgage protection insurance.

 Exceptions to legal requirement